pragnesh87/new-in-php8.1/README.md

 # What's new in PHP 8.1
-- enum
+- Enum
-- readonly properties
+- Readonly Properties
-- first class callable
+- First Class Callable
-- new in initializers
+- New in Initializers
+- Intersection Types